kamalrawat77/agentic-iam-lab/learning-log.md

 Insight:
 The most powerful agents are not those with the most tools.
 They are the ones that can decide which workflow to execute.

+## Nugget 043

+Learned:
+- Investigation planning
+- Planner vs executor
+- Tool validation
+- Planning as structured JSON

+Insight:
+A production AI agent separates planning from execution.
+The planner decides what to do, while the executor performs the work.